kwasniew/hyperbook/manuscript/ch6.md

 // const LoadLatestPosts = ??
 ```
 Before we try to figure out how the `LoadLatestPosts` could look like, let’s explain the structure of the data it would need.
 `data` is an object.
 It has API `url` pointing to the resource that we want to load (`"https://hyperapp-api.herokuapp.com/api/post"`).
 After it’s loaded you want to call `SetPosts` action.
 You can think of `action: SetPosts` as a callback.
-While different effects need all kinds of data, almost all effects use `action` to call when they're done.
+While different effects need all kinds of input data, almost all effects use `action` to call when they're done.

 But how should Hyperapp know how to interpret this object?

 ![Figure: Hyperapp can't interpret arbitrary data](images/arbitrary-effect.svg)

 Hyperapp is less than 500 lines of code.
 It can’t support all effects out of the box.
 There's no way it can translate arbitrary JS objects to every single side-effect you can imagine.
 Because of it, you must pass the side-effect function definition and the effect data as a two-argument array.
-Instead of using side-effect function definition, let’s use Effect Definition to make it shorter.

 ```js
 const SetPosts = (state, posts) => ({